sullof/docker-mysql/README.md

 $ ./build
 $ ./run
 ```
-Now you can connect to your container with something like:
+If the tag you chose is _database_, you can connect to your container with something like:
 ```
 $ mysql -u admin -p -h database.local
 ```

-## Known problems

-After a while, sometimes, the mysqld process crashes.
-It need some fixes :)

 ## License